elcengine/elcengine.github.io/docs/querybuilder/skip.md

 ---
-sidebar_position: 1
+sidebar_position: 100
 ---

 # Skip

-The `skip` method allows you to skip a specified number of documents in a collection.
+The `Skip` method allows you to skip a specified number of documents in a collection.

 ## Usage